Medical Health Tests >> C-Reactive Protein Test

 There aren’t any risks that you need to worry about.
 The area, where the needle was inserted might feel raw and bruised for a short while.
 Once in a while, the vein might swell up after the blood test.
 However, if you have clotting problems and the bleeding is not stopping, then speak to your doctor.

-Should you get a CRP test done
+Should you get this test done or not?

 It is believed that the C-reactive Protein test is helpful in checking those who have moderate risk of heart disease.
 If you are at a risk of getting heart disease because of factors like a previous heart attack, high blood pressure, obesity or family history, then you might want to consider the test.
 We suggest you consult a doctor to know more.